emmanuelrosa/erosanix/pkgs/sierrachart/README.md

  * Clean desktop menu integration (.desktop); Does not use Wine's menu builder.
  * Upgrade or rollback Sierra Chart just like you would do with any other Nix package.
 No need to mess around with Wine bottles.
  * Multi-instance installations are supported.
 Each instance has its own executable, desktop menu entry, and data directory.
+ * Up to 9 sub instances are supported.
+Each sub instance is saved to $HOME/.local/share/INSTANCE_NAME-instance/SierraChartInstance_#.
+Therefore, to delete a sub instance, exit Sierra Chart and then delete the corresponding sub instance directory.
  * Uses your default text editor to open [ACSIL](https://www.sierrachart.com/index.php?page=doc/Contents.php#AdvancedCustomStudySystemInterfaceandLanguage) study source code.
  * Supports using ACSIL studies packaged using Nix.
 Although you can also just save your study DLLs in the Sierra Chart "Data" directory.